DanielBallem/ManhuntPlugin/README.md

   - Team management classes.

   The aim is to make this plugin easy to extend and integrate into other projects, with clear distinctions between game-specific and generic utilities.

----

-**Note:** Is this over-engineered?
-Maybe.
-I feel like I didn't need the Team class per-say, but it could be nice to have in future projects.
-I definitely didn't over-engineer the command manager, being able to register a new command quickly and implement the functionality in an isolated, expected environment is pretty awesome.